Trauma & PTSD

 What can I expect from therapy for trauma?

 It can often be difficult to talk about the painful experiences and symptoms that you experience as the result of trauma.
-Recall of specific details can happen at your own pace, over time.
+Recall of specific details can happen at your own pace, over time and in your own way.
 Working directly with current physiological and psychological symptoms can help to regulate emotions and increase distress tolerance.
 This can result in a reduction of symptom intensity or frequency and improved ability to cope with daily life.

-I utilize a blend of cognitive and somatic interventions in the healing of trauma.
-My approach is founded in the development of a safe and supportive therapeutic relationship that is sensitive to your needs and preferences.
+My approach to trauma healing is grounded in the development of a safe and supportive therapeutic relationship that is sensitive to your needs and preferences.
+I am trained in Somatic Experiencing, a gentle yet effective approach that helps to resolve “stuck” physiological states and release energy bounded by traumatic stress.
 The duration of our work together is determined by your goals.
 Healing from trauma and learning to adjust to a life impacted by trauma can take time.

 Trauma Reading List